-Any student who is unconditionally admitted to the Graduate School may earn a certificate in communication ethics as an enhancement to a graduate degree.
+Any student who is unconditionally admitted to the Division of Graduate Studies may earn a certificate in communication ethics as an enhancement to a graduate degree.
 However, the certificate may be of particular interest to the journalism school’s graduate students.

 The certificate program is designed to provide students with the ability to apply and teach both theoretical and applied ethical decision-making strategies covering a variety of media—from print and broadcast journalism to advertising and public relations, including both message construction and the multiple delivery systems associated with the modern mass media (print, broadcast, electronic, and digital).